 Four: The one who takes the initiative in reconciling is the stronger.

 “Moreover, if your brother sins against you, go and tell him his fault between you and him alone.
 If he hears you, you have gained your brother” (Matthew 18:15).

 That takes a lot of strength.
 When offended, the easiest thing to do is to get angry and retaliate, or call the law.
+Many choose to nurse their grudge as a precious possession.
 But to go next door and gently inform your neighbor that the barking dog is keeping you awake at night (“and I have to get up early tomorrow to preach”–yep, I’ve done this!) is hard to do!

 This is the loving thing to do.
 The average person would simply pick up the phone and report them to the cops.
 But to get out of bed, don your robe and slippers, and go next door–risking their animosity and who knows what else!–is something only the strong will venture to do.